cliffano/couchtato/README.md

     couchtato iterate -u http://user:pass@host:port/db

+Only iterate the first 5 pages in the database where each page has 1000 documents.

+    couchtato iterate -u http://user:pass@host:port/db -n 5 -p 1000

 Use a custom config file name (by default it uses couchtato.js) .

     couchtato iterate -u http://user:pass@host:port/db -f path/to/myconfigfile.js